cjdbarlow/bedside-notebook/management/airway/cico.md

 	* SAD
 	Two attempts with different sizes or devices.
 	* Bag-Mask Ventilation with use of adjuncts
+* Note that therefore the **trigger for performing FONA is inability to establish airawy patency** following optimal attempts at non-surgical techniques, **not desaturation**

 ###Front of Neck Access